 Earlier this month, Fogelman extended his own pact with 20th Century Fox TV in a new nine-figure, five-year overall deal.

-As many TV viewers (and definitely ad buyers) probably know, “This Is Us” is the highest-rated scripted series on broadcast.
+As many TV viewers (and definitely ad buyers) probably know, “This Is Us” is the highest-rated drama on broadcast.
 The show’s third season averaged a 3.8 rating in the sought-after 18-49 demographic and 13.8 million total viewers, according to the “most current” data from Nielsen, which includes a week’s worth of delayed viewing where available.
 So the decision to keep the series going for years to come was a no-brainer.

 Another no-brainer: NBC will keep “This Is Us” in its Tuesday, 9 p.m. timeslot for next season.